VOBREDIMET Design Framework

 Energy

-Energy is not normally recognised as a separate need but it is needed for the satisfaction of most basic needs so this design focuses on energy at Iso-orvokkiniitty.
+Energy is not normally recognised as a separate need but it is needed for the satisfaction of most basic needs.
+This design focuses on energy at Iso-orvokkiniitty.

 Electricity